SoftUni-Internal/interactive-content/EN/01-Internet-Explained/03-Sending-And-Receiving-Information.md

 **Packets** are the internet's way of dividing data into **small** pieces.

-Imagine that Tom wants to buy a new bed for her apartment on the 6th floor.
+Imagine that Tom wants to buy a new bed for his apartment on the 6th floor.

 It would be very difficult for him to bring it to the top of the building in one piece.